Ficus maclellandii

 Ficus maclellandii (common name Alii fig or banana-leaf fig) is a species of fig plant in the family Moraceae.
-It is native to India, Southeast Asia and China.
+It is native to eastern India, Bangladesh, Indochina, Peninsular Malaysia, and Yunnan in south-central China.
 It is an evergreen often grown as a houseplant in temperate climates.
 The leaves are 8–13 cm and uniquely dimorphic; with narrow leaves on the lower, sterile branches and broader leaves on the higher branches.

+The species was described by George King in 1887.